dbunibas/galois/README.md

 # Galois

+# News
+- 2025-03 Research paper [Logical and Physical Optimizations for SQL Query Execution over Large Language Models](https://github.com/dbunibas/galois/blob/develop/Galois_SIGMOD25_CR.pdf) Accepted to SIGMOD 2025

 ### Requirements
 Galois is written in Java, and require a working JDK (>=21).

 In addition, the following tools/subscriptions are needed:
 - **PostgreSQL** - required for all projects
 - **Ollama** - required to run experiments locally.
 In order to use Ollama.
-Note that Ollama might have low perfomances on some hosts, and it is suggested only for small models (e.g.: llama3.1:8b).
+Note that Ollama might have low performance on some hosts, and it is suggested only for small models (e.g.: llama3.1:8b).
 - **TogetherAI API Key** - optional - A valid subscription on TogetherAI is needed to run larger models (as `llama3.1:70b`), or to run RAG experiments.
 In order to use TogetherAI, the `TOGETHERAI_API` need to be specified.
 - **ChromaDB** - optional - Needed only for RAG experiments